VTT/ATV Restigouche Introduces Extended Winter Trails

 Club 3 members use a number of local trails that are not found on the QuadNB interactive map.

-This means the trails are not recognized / maintained by the Club and are not covered under the Clubs insurance policy.
+This means the trails are not recognized / maintained by the Club.

 These trails have been used for years by local club members to visit attractions that fall outside the managed trails.

-However, please use these trails with CAUTION and adhere to any signage from property owners.
+However, please use these trails with CAUTION, at your own risk, and adhere to any signage from property owners.

 Meto'mquijuig Mountain

-Meto'mquijuig Mountain is an attraction well worth the 9 kms detour off Trail #10 (Border Quad Trail).
+Meto'mquijuig Mountain is an attraction well worth the 9 kms detour off the Northern Quad Route (Trail #10).
 This detour allows you to ride directly to the top of the mountain (400m / 1300ft) following a steep, rocky but manageable trail that can be navigated even by novice riders.
 At the top of the mountain, you will be treated with a breathtaking view of the valley floor and untamed forests.
 During the ATV season, riders can get to the mountain by following the offseason snowmobile Trail #234, which branching off from ATV Trail #10 near Upsalquitch, NB.

 Mountain Location: Lat: 47.88257 Lon: -66.88628